wso2-attic/ballerina-integrator/README.md

 ```

-Desktop BFF(desktop_bff_service) is a shim used to support Desktop application user experience in this use case.
-When loading desktop application home page, it can afford to do multiple calls to its desktop_bff_service and retrieve comparatively large amount of data as per desktop application requirements.
-In this use case, Desktop application will call Desktop BFF separately to retrieve appointments and medical records.
-Also it will call Desktop BFF to retrieve Messages and Notifications in a single call.
+In the sample scenario, the desktop BFF(desktop_bff_service) is a shim used to support desktop application user experience.
+When a user loads the desktop application home page, there can be multiple calls to the desktop_bff_service to retrieve comparatively large amounts of data based on the desktop application requirement.
+The desktop application can call desktop BFF separately to retrieve appointments and medical records.
+The desktop application can also call desktop BFF to retrieve messages and notifications in a single call.

 ##### Skeleton code for desktop_bff_service.bal
 ```ballerina